 Classes During Religious Holidays

 Students who have to miss a class because of a religious observance can arrange, with the permission of the instructor, to have the class recorded.
-Faculty can request a class be recorded via NYU Classes.
+Faculty can request a class be recorded via NYU Brightspace.